Zeta likely hurricane before hitting Yucatan, heading for US

-Zeta, which on Sunday became the earliest ever 27th named storm of the Atlantic season, was centered about 260 miles (420 kilometers) southeast of Cozumel island late Sunday, the U.S. National Hurricane Center said.
-It had maximum sustained winds of 60 mph (95 kph).
+Zeta on Sunday became the earliest ever 27th named storm of the Atlantic season.
+The system was centred about 210 miles (340 kilometres) southeast of Cozumel island Monday morning, the U.S. National Hurricane Center said.
+It had maximum sustained winds of 70 mph (110 kph).

-Though nearly stationary, the storm was expected to begin advancing on a path that would take it over the Yucatan Peninsula late Monday.
-It would then head into the Gulf of Mexico and approach the U.S. Gulf Coast by Wednesday, though it could weaken by then, the hurricane center said.
+The storm was moving northwest at around 9 mph (15 kph) after being nearly stationary over the weekend.
+Forecasters said Zeta was expected to move over the Yucatan Peninsula later Monday before heading into the Gulf of Mexico and then approaching the U.S. Gulf Coast by Wednesday, though it could weaken by then.

 Officials in Quintana Roo state, the location of Cancun and other resorts, said they were watching the storm.
 They reported nearly 60,000 tourists in the state as of midweek.
 The state government said 71 shelters were being readied for tourists or residents who might need them.